Skip to content

 To do so:

-1. specify different authentication handlers, configuring schemes overriding the scheme property as in the example below.
+1. Specify different authentication handlers, configuring schemes overriding the scheme property as in the example below.

-2. use the authentication_schemes parameter in the @auth decorator
+2. Use the authentication_schemes parameter in the @auth decorator.

 class GitHubAuthHandler(AuthenticationHandler):